 Requests for information under the Freedom of Information Act 2000 must be made in writing and include your name, postal or email address and details of the information required.

-Before you make a request for information, please check the information is not already available on our website or has already been made public.
+Before you make a request for information, please check whether the information is already available on our website or has already been made public.

 As a Public Authority Doncaster Council is required to provide advice and assistance to people who have made or who are thinking of making a request.
 This will help applicants understand their rights under the Act and identify the information they want.